HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 # Develop Structure

 ## Windows
+Our app targets to make use of the open source WeChat hook to intercept the incoming WeChat messages, and send encrypted outgoing messages.
+During this process, RSA will be used as the main protocol to ensure the E2EE communication.
 [TODO Windows Dev Chart Here]
 ### Underlying Technology
 - 添加 Process to use ICA to find vulnerabilities; SQL integration